 1. Changing customer behaviors at the point of decision

 Digital signage displays are used to display ads and product information right where customers make their purchasing decisions.
-When properly implemented, product information displays can become a very powerful tool that will inform, inspire, and entertain customers.
-For this to work, displays must be installed at the right location and the advertising content must be relevant and engaging.
+When properly implemented, product information screens can become a powerful tool that will inform, inspire, and entertain customers.
+For this to work, screens must be installed at the right location and the advertising content must be relevant and engaging.

 Keeping customers shopping on site

 Retail store owners and operators often complain about “showrooming.”
 This is what happens when customers start using their smartphones to shop around for better prices.
 Proactive store owners know they must reach these customers and provide as much information as possible while they are in the store.
 It’s the best way to help curb this practice.